iamjatinchauhan/resources-for-developers/CONTRIBUTING.md

 The main file to edit is the **README.md** file.

-**Also consider sorting your submission alphabetically whenever possible.**
+**Also consider sorting your submission alphabetically whenever possible.
+You can use this [link](https://codebeautify.org/sort-text-lines)**